RazberyCat/BearValley_AI/BearValley_AI/PROJECT_STRUCTURE.md

-# BearValley_AI ???
-Project Guide
+ï»¿# BearValley_AI ï¿½ï¿½ï¿½ Project Guide

-> This document defines **non??‘negotiable rules** for project structure, architecture, and coding patterns.
+> This document defines **nonï¿½ï¿½ëªegotiable rules** for project structure, architecture, and coding patterns.
 > All changes must follow this guide unless the guide itself is updated first.

 ---